umar-indstack/dr-suresh-pulmonologist-website/README.md

 ## Notes

-- **Form Submission**: The appointment form currently uses a mailto link.
-To integrate with a backend service or email service provider, update the form submission handler in `script.js` (around line 58-95).
+- **Form Submission**: The appointment form automatically sends submissions to:
+  - **Email**: suri1154@gmail.com (via mailto link)
+  - **WhatsApp**: 7200603928 (opens WhatsApp with formatted message)

+  Both email and WhatsApp windows open when form is submitted.
+The form data is formatted and sent automatically.
+Check your email inbox and WhatsApp messages for new appointment requests.

 - **Images**: All images should be optimized for web use.
 Recommended formats: JPG for photos, PNG for graphics with transparency.

-- **Social Media**: Instagram link is configured.
+- **Social Media**: Instagram link is configured (@dr.suresh_pulmo_pearls).
 Update other social media links (Facebook, Twitter, LinkedIn) in the header section if needed.